Herpes Simplex Virus (HSV)

 Use latex condoms every time you have sex between outbreaks.
 While condoms do not provide 100% protection, they are the best prevention available for people who have sex.
-Condoms can also help prevent HIV and other STIs.
+Condoms can also help prevent HIV and other STDs.

 Talk to your partner(s) about herpes before having sex.
 Discuss what you will do to help prevent the spread of herpes.
-This might be a good time to talk about your sexual health and STI testing.
+This might be a good time to talk about your sexual health and STD testing.

 Includes treatment recommendations for Herpes.

 The HRC focuses on increasing education, public awareness, and support to anyone concerned about herpes.